zyc00/nuwa/README.md

 ### colmap and other sfm pipelines
 1. `colmap` could be installed with `apt install -y colmap`.
 This version is CPU-only.
 To install the GPU version, please refer to `setup_pixsfm.sh:21` or the [official colmap installation guide](https://colmap.github.io/install.html).
 2. nuwa uses colmap from system path by default.
 If you have a different version of colmap, you can specify the path to the colmap executable using the `--colmap-binary` argument.
-3. To use a more advanced sfm pipeline (hloc, hloc++), you need to first install the required dependencies as shown in `setup_pixsfm.sh`.
+3. To use a more advanced sfm pipeline (hloc, hloc++), you need to first install the required dependencies as shown in `additional_dependencies/setup_pixsfm.sh`.
 4. If you need the original colmap database/sparse estimation (e.g. for 3DGS pipelines), please pass `--colmap-dir` or `colmap_out_dir` explicitly.

 ### App-sourced data